 Doug leaves behind his beloved wife Marjorie (Barton) , son Brian Greenough (Jill Slipacoff), daughter Mardel (Doug Gook) and son Garth Greenough (Diane Forsyth), grandsons Lucas Greenough (Vancouver) and Benjamen Greenough (Vancouver); Granddaughter Tania Greenough (Atikoken Ontario), great grandchildren Heyden, Haily, Brody and Riley.
 Brother of Rod Roland (Joan) of Burlington Ontario and Joyce Baker (Russel. d) of St. Albert, Alberta.

 Cremation has already taken place.
-A Memorial service will be held at Grace United Church, the date to be determined.
+A Memorial service will be held at Grace United Church on Saturday April 23 at 11:00 a.m.
 Memorial gifts may be made to Grace United Church, Huron House Boy’s Home or St. Joseph’s Hospice.

 The arrangements have been entrusted to the D. J. Robb Funeral Home & Cremation Centre, 102 N. Victoria St, Sarnia, ON, N7T 5W9.
 Memories, photographs or messages of condolence may be shared through www.djrobb.on.ca